jbszczepaniak/dynamodb-with-go/episode3/post.md

   TableName: aws.String(table),
 })
 ```
-Note that `Key` consists of two elements: `directory` which is the Partition Key, and `filename` - the Sort Key.
+Note that `Key` consists of two elements: `directory` (Partition Key) and `filename` (Sort Key).
 Let's make sure that output of the query is really what we think it is:
 ```go
 var i item
 err = dynamodbattribute.UnmarshalMap(out.Item, &i)